Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 |Calls emergency contacts|

-While these aren’t the only heart rate monitors we looked at, these are our favorites.
-We’ve also included additional monitors that didn’t make it into the ranking—take a peek to see if they meet your needs.
+While these aren’t the only fitness trackers we looked at, these are our favorites.
+We’ve also included standalone heart monitors that didn’t make it into the ranking—take a peek to see if they meet your needs.

 Its large screen makes all this information easy to read.
 The display is also customizable, so you can make sure your screen layout works for you.
 To change the screen and make adjustments, just swipe on the watch face.
 There aren’t any buttons to fiddle with, making it easier to control for anyone with arthritis or stiff hands.